 Childhood, adolescence and discovering HMB

-– What city are you from?
-Were you an active child who like active sports games?
+– Where are you from?
+Were you an active child, who liked active sport games?

 – How did you find out about HMB?
-When and where did you start doing it?
+Do you remember your first impressions after discovering this sport?

 Friends & Family